Riverfly Monitoring

 If you'd like to see the latest data please email anna@riverkennet.org

-Riverfly monitoring assesses the water quality of Britain's rivers by identifying and counting eight key indicator species of invertebrates which live in our rivers.
-The data is shared with the Environment Agency, The Riverfly Partnership, The Wildlife Trusts and any other interested parties, as well as being analysed by ARK.
+Riverfly monitoring assesses the water quality of Britain's rivers by identifying and counting eight key indicator invertebrate groups which live in our rivers.
+The data is shared with the Environment Agency, The Riverfly Partnership, The Wildlife Trusts, Thames Valley Environmental Records Centre and any other interested parties, as well as being analysed by ARK.

 Riverfly monitoring is a proven method of picking up pollution incidents that would otherwise go undetected.
 In July 2013 a major chlorpyrifos pollution event was picked up by our monitors at Elcot Mill, Marlborough and subsequently led to the prevention of any further discharge of this insecticide into the watercourse.